samrocketman/docker-compose-ha-consul-vault-ui/README.md

 To play with failover for killing consul instances, it is recommended to review [fault tolerance for consul HA deployments][ft].

+# Starting and stopping

+Because high availability clusters have to gossip across nodes you can't execute a simple `docker-compose down` without corrupting the clusters.
+Instead, you have to gracefully shut down all clusters that depend on consul and then gracefully shutdown consul itself.
+For this, I have provided a script.

+Stop consul and vault cluster safely.

+    ./scripts/graceful-shutdown.sh

+Start the consul and vault clusters.

+    docker-compose up -d

 # Troubleshooting

 ### DNS